Last updated on February 26th, 2023 at 02:29 pm

-I’ve been told over and over that I should be proud of how much I’ve accomplished, but what do I have to show for it?
+I’ve been told over and over that I should be proud of how much I’ve accomplished toward my big dreams, but what do I have to show for it?

 It felt this week like not a f-king thing.

 I am living in an apartment complex and treading water through the slow season of my culinary business.
 Yet, again.